Evangelist - Belarus

 I knew there was a God, but I was unwilling to commit my whole life to Him.
 I was not ready to humble myself and recognize that I was a sinner.
-I knew the gospel truth but I would just not repent in my sins, and would not step over my pride.
+I knew the gospel truth but I would not repent of my sins, and would not relinquish my pride.
 This struggle within me was going on for years.
 I sought relief in a lot of things, trying to “do good”.
 I had always been looking for ways to help people who suffer.
-At first I thought involvement with politics could help it.
-However I realized I had really nothing to offer, so I was totally incapable of helping anybody.
-Even if I did something good it could hardly help anyone in this life, especially in eternity.
+At first, I thought involvement with politics could help it.
+However I realized I had nothing to offer, so I was incapable of helping anybody.
+Even if I did something good, it could hardly help anyone in this life, especially in eternity.
 Thus, I realized I tried to escape admitting the existence of sin, which is rebellion against God, and my utter inability to do something inherently good.

 Praise God that he overcame me with His grace, showing me that his Son Jesus died as an atoning sacrifice for my sins!
 I had no other choice than believe that He was the Lord of my life and all I should do should please Him.
-When I realized that I was accepted by God, I found a desire inside me to serve Him.
+When I realized that God accepted me, I found a desire inside me to serve Him.
 It was then when I realized that the Gospel of Jesus Christ of which I can be a messenger, can help turn everything around.

 It was about that time when I left my home town and went to study at a university.
 I settled in a dorm where I met people from student ministry.
-At first I was a little cautious about them but they were persistent, so I began to learn more about the concept of their ministry.
+At first, I was a little cautious about them, but they were persistent, so I began to learn more about the concept of their ministry.
 I attended their events and started hanging out with the guys.
-I was especially impressed with the zeal they had for the gospel that everybody absolutely has a need for.
+I was especially impressed with the zeal they had for the gospel that everybody needs to hear.
 I was also very motivated by the fact that their ministry was very consistent with the same principles and ideas that I had.